Specifying Run Settings

 am switch-user 0 input keyevent 82

 To run and debug an application on a Linux-based device, you must create connections from the development host to the device and add the device configurations to kits.
 Click Manage Kits to add devices to kits.
-For more information, see Connecting Embedded Linux Devices.
+For more information, see Connecting Remote Linux Devices.

 When you run the application, Qt Creator copies the files to the connected device.